 By purchasing tickets, you are giving the Dairy Arts Center permission to share your contact information with the event organizer or individual artists for promotion of future events.
 Client contact information is never sold or shared with a third party.
 If you do not want your information shared please send an email request with your full name to the Box Office Manager.

-For the most up to date information on Hartman Box Office Policy and fee structures, please click here to refer to the 2018/2019 Dairy Arts Center Ticketing Terms and Conditions.
+For the most up to date information on Hartman Box Office Policy and fee structures, virtual & drive-in policy, and COVID-19 policy exceptions please click here to refer to the 2020/2021 Dairy Arts Center Ticketing Terms and Conditions.

 The Dairy Arts Center